IgniteUI/help-topics/topics/02_Controls/igLinearGauge/02_Adding/01_igLinearGauge_Adding_Using_the_MVC_Helper.md

 **Topics**

--	[Adding Controls to an MVC Project](Adding-NetAdvantage-Controls-to-an-MVC-Project.html):This topic explains how to get started with Ignite UI™ components in an ASP.NET MVC application.
+-	[Adding Controls to an MVC Project](Adding-NetAdvantage-Controls-to-an-MVC-Project.html):This topic explains how to get started with %%ProductName%%™ components in an ASP.NET MVC application.

 -	[igLinearGauge Overview](igLinearGauge-Overview.html):This topic provides conceptual information about the `igLinearGauge` control including its main features, minimum requirements, and user functionality.